01/09/2025

 4. Cosy Pubs

-The Mill: Located on the picturesque banks of the Rier Cam, The Mill is an iconic 19th-century pub offering a wide selection of well-kept real ales.
+The Mill: Located on the picturesque banks of the River Cam, The Mill is an iconic 19th-century pub offering a wide selection of well-kept real ales.
 In the summertime, you can take your drinks and food outside to enjoy next to the Millpond.
 During the winter, cosy up indoors and relish a glass of their famous mulled wine.
 You'll even find a radiogram and a selection of vinyl records to take a nostalgic journey down memory lane.
 The Mill is dog-friendly, so bring your four-legged friend along for some holiday cheer.

 The Eagle: Steeped in history since 1667, The Eagle is a legendary pub that has poured pints in gratitude for its patrons' achievements.
 Notably, it was frequented by Watson and Crick, who discovered DNA and celebrated their breakthrough here.
-The pub also pays tribute to hundreds of WW2 RAF pilots who left messages on the walls, hoping they'd never be forgotten.
+The pub also pays tribute to hundreds of WW2 RAF pilots who left messages on the walls, hoping to never be forgotten.

 Where to stay in Cambridge at Christmas